The Length & Breadth 30 days North to South

 Coromandel Township to Tairua

 Head east from Coromandel Township along the scenic coastline of Whangapoua Harbour and Kuaotunu Beach.
 For this drive leave plenty of time for stops and detours, as there are multiple side roads leading to secluded picnic spots and golden bays.
 Stop in Whitianga, and grab a bite at one of its many local cafes and eateries.
 Stretch your legs with a short walking detour and take a ferry over to Cooks Beach and Flaxmill Bay.
 Continue south, and be sure to take the scenic route down Hot Water Beach Road to Hot Water Beach and the Holiday town of Hahei.
-A ‘must do’ from Hahei is the walk to Cathedral Cove, a cavernous limestone formation in the middle of a vast golden sand beach.
-Finish your drive to Tairua and feel yourself relax as you reach this calm seaside community.
-Before you leave, head up Paku Hill and take in the spectacular views of the natural harbour and pacific ocean.
+Finish your drive to Tairua and feel relaxed as you reach this calm seaside community.
+Before you leave, head up Paku Hill and take in the spectacular views of the natural harbour and the Pacific Ocean.

 SUGGESTED ACTIVITY - Coves, Caves and Coastline Cruise from Whitianga